-I'll tell you what kind of people normally are reliable, though: scientists.
-So when I heard that some of them from the University of Oslo and the Center for the Study of Civil War have been analyzing the history of internal conflicts across the globe to determine what the future holds for the human race—and concluded that things are set to get a lot more peaceful—I thought I should give them a call.
-Half because I was interested in how they decided that we're all going to be a lot nicer to each other and half because I wanted to make sure they weren't all idealistic hippies in lab coats.
+I'll tell you which kind of people normally are reliable, though: scientists.
+So when I heard that some of them from the University of Oslo and the Centre for the Study of Civil War have been analysing the history of internal conflicts across the globe to determine what the future holds for the human race – and concluded that things are set to get far more peaceful – I thought I should give them a call.
+Half because I was interested in how they came to decide that we're all going to be a lot nicer to each other and half because I wanted to check they weren't all idealistic hippies in lab coats.

 I spoke to Håvard Hegre from the University of Oslo to find out how the world is going to get better.

 VICE: Hi Håvard.
 Can you give me a quick rundown of your study?

 Håvard Hegre: Yeah, it looks at factors associated with internal conflicts within countries – stuff like past conflicts, population size, poverty and a few other things – and relates them to projections from the UN and the IRASA in Vienna to try and foresee the future of internal conflicts around the world.
 When we paired the statistics, we saw that conflicts will decrease steadily in the coming years.
 We predict a decrease from about 17 percent of countries involved in internal conflict to about seven percent.